-The Company encourages its shareholders to attend the forthcoming Annual General Meeting ("AGM") which will be held in September this year.
-The Annual Report and notice of the AGM are sent to all shareholders at least twenty eight (28) days prior to the AGM.
+The Annual Report 2020 and notice of the last AGM held on 29 September 2020 were made available to the shareholders of the Company at least twenty-eight (28) days prior to the AGM.
 The notice of AGM is also published in a national newspaper.
 The notice would include explanatory statements for proposed resolutions to facilitate understanding and evaluation of issues involving the shareholders.
+The Company encourages its shareholders to participate in the forthcoming AGM which will be held on 28 October 2021.